remote-es/remotes/.github/pull_request_template.md

 # Adding new companies

-Remove all sections that do not apply

-# Adding new companies

 I know about these job offerings because (choose one):
 - [ ] I work there.
 - [ ] I applied there, and they allowed me to share this.